powersindustries/DataTypesAndAlgorithms_Java/README.md

     - `Ajacency List` -> Represent the graph using a hash map where the key is the vertex and the value is an array of vertices.
         - The keys in the hashmap represent the vertices.
         - The values at each key are the edges.
-        - Much more efficiant than an Adjacency Matrix (O(1) in most cases).
+        - Much more efficient than an Adjacency Matrix (O(1) in most cases).

 ## Heap
-- A heap is a tree data structure where each node is greater than its decendants or less than its decendants.
+- A heap is a tree data structure where each node is greater than its descendants or less than its descendants.
-    - `Max DataTypes.Heap` -> Each node is greater than its decendants.
+    - `Max DataTypes.Heap` -> Each node is greater than its descendants.
-    - `Min DataTypes.Heap` -> Each node is less than its decendants.
+    - `Min DataTypes.Heap` -> Each node is less than its descendants.
 ```
 Max DataTypes.Heap:
      10